Assessments for 2-18s

 The MPC assessment clinic

-The Michael Palin Centre assessment clinic for 2-18’s is a stand-alone service which is charitably-funded by Action for Stammering Children.
+The Michael Palin Centre assessment clinic for 2-18’s is a stand-alone service which is NHS-funded and charitably-funded by the Stuttering Foundation.
 It enables us to give you advice and make recommendations for you and your child and is for families from anywhere in the UK.
 International families, or UK families wishing to be seen more quickly than is standard for our assessment clinic can arrange a private assessment.

 The assessment clinic is an opportunity for